 This service is inexpensive and extremely easy to use.
-That makes it a solid choice for anyone who’s a beginning in the art field.
+That makes it a solid choice for anyone who’s a beginner in the art field.

 Start a new hobby and learn how to draw.
 Create beautiful artwork or just play around with designs within the space.

 You may find that working with Procreate is a stress reliever for you or other family members.